tomasklement/simple-server-report/readme.md

 ### Configuration of particular plugin

 Some plugins have their own specific configuration.
 It should be located at the top of particular plugin script.
-Plugins are located in `./report_scripts` folder.
-These settings can also be overwritten by `config.sh` in the root folder.
+Plugins are located in `./report_scripts` directory .
+These settings can also be overwritten by `config.sh` in the root directory .

 ## Writing own plugin